dengkliu/system-design/README.md

 To have a work solution, you need to go through following:

-#### I Scenario (Requirements)
+#### 1） Scenario (Requirements)

 * Functional requirements - What are the features to support?
-  * First enumerate the features
-  * Sort and find the most important features.
+First enumerate the features，then sort and find the most important features.
 * Non-functional requirements - What is the DAU and MAU.
 (Usually MAU = 2 * DAW).
 The calculated numbers don't really matter, what matters is the calculation process.
-  * What would be the average TPS? - Requests per person daily (like 50?
+What would be the average TPS? - Requests per person daily (like 50?
 100?) * DAU / 86400 (seconds of a day)
   * TPS 100 - you can use your laptop
   * TPS 1000 - Use a good web server.
 Need to consider single point failure.
   * TPS 1000,000 - Use 1000 web servers.
 Need to consider maintainance.
   * Usually a web service can handle 1k TPS, a SQL DB can handle 1k TPS (may reduce due to joins and index), a NoSQL DB can handle 10k (Cassandra) to 1M (Memcached) TPS.
   * What would be the peak TPS?
 3 * Avg TPS
   * For fast growing product - MAX peak users in 3 months = Peak users * 2.
   * Read TPS >> Write TPS usually.

-#### II Service - Divide the system into micro services.
+#### 2） Service - Divide the system into micro services.
 Replay the featyures and add a service for each of them.
 Merge shared service.

-#### III Storage

-For each of the services, you may need a different storage.
+#### 3） Storage - For each of the services, you may need a different storage.
 Find it out.
 Design the schema for the table.

-#### IV Scale - Fix drawbacks, deal with possible problems.
+#### 4） Scale - Fix drawbacks, deal with possible problems.
 Sharding/Optimize/Special Case

 ## Design Examples
 ### I Twitter
-#### Scenario (Requirements)
+#### 1） Scenario (Requirements)
 First enumerate the features, then sort and find out the important ones!
 * **User register and signin**.
 * User profile display edit.